sharktacos/OpenColorIO-configs/docs/ResolvePull.md

 ## Bringing in Clips

-Camera RAW files can either be read directly into the Media pool, or if desired the edit can be exported as XML/AAF and imported into Resolve.

 By default, for RAW clips, Resolve will automatically debayer images into ACES and you should see a normal looking image.

 For non-RAW formats (such as DPX, ProRes, XAVC, etc), Resolve may not automatically detect the color space, so you will have to manually select your ACES Input Device Transform (IDT).